Cover of Romance of the Three Kingdoms

 GBM Assessment (Score: 8/10)

-Romance of the Three Kingdoms is one of China's Four Great Classical Novels and the work that has most profoundly shaped East Asian understanding of history, military strategy, and political loyalty.
+Romance of the Three Kingdoms is one of China's Four Great Classical Novels and the work that has most shaped East Asian understanding of history, military strategy, and political loyalty.
 Its vivid dramatization of the rivalries and alliances among the kingdoms of Wei, Shu, and Wu has made its characters and episodes cultural archetypes throughout China, Korea, Japan, and Vietnam.

 Attributed to Luo Guanzhong and covering the turbulent period from 169 to 280 AD, the novel dramatizes themes of loyalty, strategy, and brotherhood that have become deeply embedded cultural archetypes across East Asia.
 It has inspired countless adaptations in opera, film, television, and video games, and remains a living cultural touchstone throughout the region.